OfficeDev/teams-toolkit/packages/vscode-extension/WHATISNEW.md

 - [2.9.0 - Nov 01 2021](#290---nov-01-2021)
 - [2.8.0 - Oct 18 2021](#280---oct-18-2021)
 - [2.7.0 - Sep 17 2021](#270---sep-17-2021)

+## 3.3.0 - Feb 07, 2022
+Incremental version for Teams Toolkit with multiple bugs fixes and the following updates:

+New Features:
+- Add cloud resource feature now support add multiple instances of the same cloud resource type.
+For example, add multiple instance of SQL DB at the same time.

+Enhancement:
+ - Teams Tab project created by Teams Toolkit now is updated to use Auth Code Flow with PKCE for SPA authentication.
+You can find more detail [here](https://aka.ms/teamsfx-auth-code-flow).
+Note that Tab projects created by Teams Toolkit of this version will not be supported by previous versions of Teams Toolkit.

 ## 3.2.0 - Jan 10, 2022
 Incremental version for Teams Toolkit with multiple bugs fixes and the following updates: